 take-out fast-food place near Piazza del Gesù

-logo, displayed prominently over the entrance, is a
+displayed prominently over the entrance, is a large

 Below the M is the word Maren's—an English-looking play on the Neapolitan word for snack, "marenna", itself a variation of the Italian "merenda".
 The M also stands for "mamma"—mother—says the proprietor, a reminder that he prepares snacks just like mother used to make.
 Indeed, there are no fast-food burgers here—just typical and traditional Neapolitan fare: small pizzas, enormous sandwiches with ham and mozzarella, rice balls, etc.